 In March 2012, the Company entered into an agreement with KemPharm, Inc. ("KemPharm"), to terminate a Collaboration and License Agreement entered into by the Company and KemPharm in April 2011.
 Under the termination arrangement, the Company has the right to participate in any and all value that KemPharm may derive from the commercialization or any other monetization of KP-415 and KP-484 compounds or their derivatives.
 Among these monetization transactions are those related to any business combinations involving KemPharm and collaborations, royalty arrangements, or other transactions from which KemPharm may realize value from these compounds.
 The Company has received payment of \$500 under this arrangement during June 2020 in connection with the FDA's acceptance of a New Drug Application ("NDA") filing for KP-415.
 On March 2, 2021 KemPharm announced FDA approval of KP 415 (AZTARYSTM) a new once-daily treatment for ADHD.
-During the second quarter of 2021, the Company received \$2,000 of milestone payments in connection with the FDA approval and other regulatory activities.
+The Company's share of the milestone payments associated with KP 415 regulatory approval may reach \$2,000.

-Note 6.
+Note 7.
 Financial Instruments - Fair Value Measurements